-The Registry 1.566 received original campaign financial disclosure reports from 2010 candidates in 2010.
-In addition.
-Registry received 727 amended (corrected) campaign disclosure financial reports from 2010 candidates.
-Candidates may be required to file up to six campaign financial disclosure reports in an election year.
-The above chart shows the breakdown of original and amended campaign financial disclosure reports filed by 2010 candidates.
+The Registry received 661 original campaign financial disclosure reports in 2015 from candidates.
+In addition, the Registry received 175 amended (corrected) campaign financial disclosure reports in 2015 from candidates.
+The above chart shows the breakdown of original and campaign amended financial disclosure reports filed by candidates in 2015.